Spring Hill, Tennessee: Economy

 Spring Hill has gone through rapid development and growth in recent years, causing General Motors to reopen their auto plant and begin hiring locally again, which will hire 1,000 new people.
 In addition, companies such as Ryder and Goodwill have announced new facilities in the Spring Hill area.

 Government

-Spring Hill is run by a mayor elected at-large and a board of eight alderman.
+Spring Hill is run by a mayor elected at-large and a board of eight aldermen.

 Education

 The city is served by both Maury County Public Schools and the Williamson County School District, depending on which county one is located in.